Arranging your folders

-At the very top level, aim to have a relatively low number of files.
-You can do this with very broad groups, for example if you're hosting product images on Sirv, create a top level folder called 'products', rather than storing each product or categories of products in the root of your account.
+At the very top level, aim to have a relatively low number of files and folders.
+You can do this with very broad groups, for example if you're hosting product images on Sirv, you could create a top level folder called products, rather than storing each product or categories of products in the root of your account.

-If you're hosting your 360 spins on Sirv, be sure to store each set of spin images in its own folder, to avoid confusion or endless scrolling of tonnes of images in a single folder.
+If you're hosting 360 spins on Sirv, be sure to store each set of spin images in its own folder, to avoid confusion or endless scrolling through thousands of images in a single folder.